Skip to main content

 The International Organization for Migration has set up information and support hotlines for persons seeking to leave Ukraine.
 Anyone in Ukraine can call 527 (free from mobile phones), 0800505501 (free from landline phones) and information on calling from neighbouring countries is available here.

 To date, a significant number of people from Ukraine arriving in Ireland under the Temporary Protection Directive are seeking State-provided accommodation.
-The State is now providing accommodation for 58,000 people seeking international protection, the majority Ukrainians, compared to 7,500 this time last year.
+The State is now providing accommodation for nearly 100,000 people seeking international protection, the majority Ukrainians, compared to 7,500 this time last year.
 This very large increase has resulted in a severe shortage of accommodation.
 Projections in terms of accommodation availability remain extremely challenging.
 Those thinking about travelling to Ireland are advised to be fully aware of these difficult circumstances in which not every person arriving in Ireland looking for State-provided accommodation may be able to secure that accommodation upon initial arrival in Ireland.

-For further information please visit: gov.ie - Accommodation (www.gov.ie)
+For further information please visit: gov.ie - Accommodation (www.gov.ie).

-•Fire brigade: 101
+• Fire brigade: 101

-•Natural gas and fire emergency service: 104
+• Natural gas and fire emergency service: 104

 Safety and Security